Netdex/twinject/README.md

 Why did I do this?
 I thought it would be a neat challenge to apply my knowledge of reverse engineering, and low-level development.
 This project's focus is not data extraction, but rather developing an effective dodging algorithm when all information is available.
 The dodging algorithm uses a mix of linear algebra and analytical optimization to quickly approximate good movements for the bot to make.
 This is explained in detail in the Technical Descriptions linked below.

 So far, I plan to implement bindings for this bot for every mainline game.
-As of now, I have completed bindings for th08 with the d3d9 patch. th07 should follow soon, as their engines are very similar.
+As of now, I have completed basic bindings for th07, th08 and th15.

 ### [Video Demonstration (Difficult)](https://youtu.be/9WElfhVE-Lk)
 #### [Simple Video Demonstration (Easy for the bot)](https://youtu.be/aW7tWWkghPY)